inukshuk/bibtex-ruby/README.md

 		  year = [2009]
 		]

-You could easily access it, using the entry's key, 'pickaxe', like so: +bib[:pickaxe]+;
+You could easily access it, using the entry's key, 'pickaxe', like so: `bib[:pickaxe]';
-you also have easy access to individual fields, for example: +bib[:pickaxe][:author]+.
+you also have easy access to individual fields, for example: `bib[:pickaxe](:author)'.

 If your bibliography contains BibTeX @string objects, you can let BibTeX-Ruby replace the strings for you.
-You have access to a bibliography's strings via +BibTeX::Bibliography#strings+ and you can replace the strings of an entry using the +BibTeX::Entry#replace!+ method.
-Thus, to replace all strings defined in your bibliography object +bib+ your could use this code:
+You have access to a bibliography's strings via `BibTeX::Bibliography#strings' and you can replace the strings of an entry using the `BibTeX::Entry#replace!' method.
+Thus, to replace all strings defined in your bibliography object `bib' your could use this code:

 		bib.entries.each do |entry|
 			entry.replace!(bib.strings)